 Downsizing for whatever reason – health, retirement, spirituality, means that you will be reducing your possessions by a considerable amount.
 There are a few ways to do so, by looking if you’ll use or wear the item in the next 90 days/or have used or worn it in the last; or packing everything up and spending some time only unpacking what you actually need to use.
 In any case, moving from a house to a shipping container is one of the larger jobs to undertake when downsizing.
 There’s a few sections to break your paraphernalia into once you’ve detached from it – furniture, apparel, and memorabilia.
 Garage sales and online selling points like eBay or Gumtree are a great way to make cash from the items you no longer need.

 Furniture depends entirely on what you can fit into your shipping container, and how many you will have living there.
 But the usual house will have large furniture like desks, dining tables and chairs, bedroom furniture and kitchen furniture and equipment scattered in every room.
-There are many ways to make or buy specialised space saving furniture, (see our blog post on that here), so this could be the best opportunity to make some money off your existing furniture and replace it.
+There are many ways to make or buy specialised space saving furniture, so this could be the best opportunity to make some money off your existing furniture and replace it.